-    DashCommand is capable of monitoring multiple economy stats including average fuel economy, fuel remaining in the tank, distance to empty and more.
+DashCommand can monitor multiple economy stats, including average fuel economy, fuel remaining in the tank, distance to empty, and more.

 Can DashCommand store data on past trips?

-DashCommand stores data for up to five past trips.
+DashCommand can store data for up to five past trips.

 Does DashCommand offer emission testing features?